Akash667/akash667.github.io/docs/about.markdown

 ---
-layout: categories
+layout: about
-title: Hmm
+title: About
 permalink: /about/
 ---

-This is akash
+I'm a CS student trying my best to do some good using my skills.